A single-phonon directional coupler: Introduction

-To date, two main platforms have been developed for this purpose:\ surface acoustic waves (SAWs)~\cite{Bienfait2019,Bienfait2020,McNeil2011} and highly confined one-dimensional phononic waveguides based on phononic crystals~\cite{Zivari2022}.
+However, to date, for quantum information purposes based on traveling phonons, two main platforms have been developed:\ surface acoustic waves (SAWs)~\cite{Bienfait2019,Bienfait2020,McNeil2011} and highly confined one-dimensional phononic waveguides based on phononic crystals~\cite{Zivari2022}.
 In particular, SAWs have been used to couple two qubits to one another over a distance of around 2\,mm~\cite{Bienfait2019}.
 The propagation distance of these acoustic waves is however limited by the relatively short phononic lifetime $T_{1}$ in the range of tens of microseconds.
 At the same time, due to the two-dimensional, inherently open nature of SAWs, devices are characterized by a relatively large footprint, making scaling to more complex circuits challenging.
-Nevertheless, significant progress has recently culminated in a remarkable proof-of-principle demonstration of a phononic beam splitter for SAWs~\cite{qiao2023splitting}.
-Highly confined GHz phonons in single-mode waveguides on the other hand are characterized by milliseconds-long lifetimes~\cite{Wallucks2020} and feature a relatively small footprint compared to SAWs, making them an ideal platform for on-chip quantum applications~\cite{zivari2022chip} and for integrated phononic circuits in general.
+Nevertheless, SAW platforms are suitable candidates for coupling single traveling phonons to superconducting qubits, which are deterministic sources and detectors for single phonons, and have been used in various outstanding studies in quantum acoustics.
+Highly confined traveling GHz phonons in phononic crystal waveguides on the other hand are characterized by milliseconds-long lifetimes~\cite{Zivari2022} and feature a relatively small footprint compared to SAWs, making them an ideal platform for on-chip quantum applications~\cite{zivari2022chip} and for integrated phononic circuits in general.
 In these structures, an opto-mechanical resonator is typically used for the generation, manipulation, and detection of highly confined phonons:\ from realizing single Fock states of phonons~\cite{Riedinger2016,Hong2017}, remote phonon-phonon quantum entanglement~\cite{Riedinger2018}, and optomechanical Bell tests~\cite{Marinkovic2018} to quantum teleportation~\cite{Fiaschi2021}.
 More recently, single-phonon waveguides were successfully connected to such opto-mechanical resonators to route single phonon wavepackets on a chip~\cite{zivari2022chip}.